U.S. flag

 Methods for reporting or estimating water-use data vary among the states in the MAP.
 Arkansas for example, records information about site-specific water-use locations and includes attributes related to crop type, and irrigated acres.
 The Arkansas data can be further investigated by clicking here.
 The goal will be to test and develop several methods for estimating water use in an effort to minimize inconsistencies, missing data, and help quantify uncertainty within the data.

-Arkansas water use database surface water
+Arkansas surface water use map

 Map showing the surface water locations that report water use annually within Arkansas that are attributed with monthly and annual water use, crops irrigated, and number of acres.